 Will this site always be free?

 We are hoping to finance this site with external advertising (banners and so on).
-However it may be that at some point we will have to start asking a fee for advertising on this website, but this is not foreseen for 2017.
+However it may be that at some point we will have to start asking a fee for advertising on this website.
 But rest assured, if it happens we will inform the advertisers well in advance and we will create discounts for the ones that have been advertising with us from the beginning.

 How to describe your property.